HansDP/redux-container-state/README.md

 #### Global state

 In some cases, you will want to get access to the global state of Redux within your view().
-For that use-case, take a loog at the global-state enhancer at [redux-container-state-globalstate](https://github.com/HansDP/redux-container-state-globalstate).
+For that use-case, take a look at the global-state enhancer at [redux-container-state-globalstate](https://github.com/HansDP/redux-container-state-globalstate).

 #### Side Effects with [redux-saga](https://github.com/yelouafi/redux-saga)